RunesRepoHub/RRHQD/README.md

 # RRHQD
 RunesRepoHub Quick Deploy this script has been made to make it easy to deploy the most used docker, software and other installers that we use.

+### Current Versions:

+1. Dev = Development branch (Very unstable)
+2. PoC = Proof of concept (Nightly Updates)
+3. Prod = Production (Stable branch)

 ### Docker support:

 * Uptime-Kuma
 * Vaultwarden
 * Cloudflare Tunnel

+### Dependencies folders:

+* RRHQD
+* RRHQD-Dockers

+> Note: The Docker compose files and the docker volumes are stored in the "RRHQD-Dockers" folder (SO DONT DELETE IT, unless you know what you are doing).
+The "RRHQD" folder is the main folder for the script.

 ## How to use